SpiralBlack15/UnityMissingScripts/README.md

 Copyright © 2020 SpiralBlack https://github.com/SpiralBlack15

-This project provides under the MIT License, look to the license file for more info.
+This project provides under the MIT License, see LICENSE file.
 Most .cs files in project include part of license about **no warranity**.
 Just remember it :)

 ---
 RU